stejs-code/treby/README.md

 # treby
-Treby is our project for developing sites..
+Treby is our project for developing sites.